berkon/wireless-microphone-analyzer/README.md

     sudo gpasswd --add <your_username> dialout

-IMPORTANT: After adding your username to the group you have to reboot your system!
-Doing a re-login is NOT enough (at least on Ubuntu)!
-If, for whatever reasons you can't or don't want to restart your system, you can also do **su <your_username>** and then either start the AppImage or **wireless-microphone-analyzer** from this new shell.
+IMPORTANT: After adding your username to the group you should reboot your system.

-For linux normally no special driver is required, as the corresponding driver is already included in most Linux distribuitions.
-In case the driver is missing in your installation, you can download it from here: https://j3.rf-explorer.com/43-rfe/how-to
+For Linux normally no special driver is required, as the corresponding driver is already included in most Linux distribuitions.
+In case you are on a different OS and the driver is missing in your installation, you can download it from [here](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).